datastax/release-notes/DSE_6.0_Release_Notes.md

 ## DSE 6.0.14 Backup and Restore

-* Snapshot schema.cql files will now contain IF NOT EXISTS clause for CREATE TYPE statements (DB-4685)
+* Snapshot `schema.cql` files now contain `IF NOT EXISTS` clause for `CREATE TYPE` statements (DB-4685)

 ## DSE 6.0.14 CommitLog

-* Fixed a bug where some part of the commit log might not be replayed after injecting a foreign sstable to a node or, on 6.8, after zero-copy streaming of an sstable (DB-4629)
+* Fixed a bug where some part of the commit log might not be replayed after injecting a foreign SSTable to a node or, on 6.8, after zero-copy streaming of an SSTable (DB-4629)

 ## DSE 6.0.14 Compaction

-* Fixes a problem where races in notifying compaction strategies of added and removed sstables can cause compaction to try to use non-existing sstables and repeatedly fail to make progress.
+* Fixed a problem where races in notifying compaction strategies of added and removed SSTables can cause compaction to try to use non-existing SSTables and repeatedly fail to make progress.
 (DB-4711)

 ## DSE 6.0.14 core

-* Fix extreme local pauses on all nodes in the cluster on a node restart.
+* Fixed extreme local pauses on all nodes in the cluster on a node restart.
 (DB-4657)
-* Adds TTL and TimeWindowCompactionStrategy (TWCS) to system_distributed.repair_history and system_distributed.parent_repair_history tables.
+* Added TTL and `TimeWindowCompactionStrategy` (TWCS) to `system_distributed.repair_history` and `system_distributed.parent_repair_history` tables.
 (DB-2009)
-* New system property to cap the maximum amount of memory used by bloom filters: -Dcassandra.max_bf_memory_mb (DSP-21371)
-* Fixes node restart issue after dropping a PointType column.
+* Fixed node restart issue after dropping a `PointType` column.
 (DSP-21326)
-* Fix: New system property to cap the maximum amount of memory used by bloom filters: -Dcassandra.max_bf_memory_mb.
+* Added new system property to cap the maximum amount of memory used by bloom filters: `-Dcassandra.max_bf_memory_mb`.
 By default, this is _unlimited_.
 (DSP-21344)

 ## DSE 6.0.14 Local Write-Read Paths

-* Improves performance of estimation of partition counts for subranges.
+* Improved performance of estimation of partition counts for subranges.
 (DB-3679)

 ## DSE 6.0.14 Schema

-* Remove a race condition that may lead to reopening a keyspace during keyspace drop.
+* Removed a race condition that may lead to reopening a keyspace during keyspace drop.
 (DB-4564)

 ## DSE 6.0.14 Security

-* Fixes LDAP user permissions problem following LDAP server restart.
+* Fixed LDAP user permissions problem following LDAP server restart.
 (DSP-21284)